About the Report

 - The global produced water treatment systems market size in 2018 was ~US$ 6 Bn.

-- The produced water treatment systems market is expected to grow at a CAGR of ~6% during the forecast period of 2019-2029.
+- The demand for water treatment systems is expected to grow at a CAGR of ~6% during the forecast period of 2019-2029.

 - Upsurge in the demand from the oil and gas industry, and stringent government regulations has been recently driving the sales of produced water treatment systems.